tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/Optimization_ML.md

 When training a machine learning model, we use an optimization approach to minimize a cost function.
 Gradient descent serves as a crucial optimization method for optimizing weights in cost functions during regression and classification tasks.
 This article aims to provide insights into selecting the best optimization algorithm and pairing it with the appropriate loss function when training a machine learning model.

-It is highly recommended to review the `Cost and Loss Functions` article before reading this article.
+It is highly recommended to review the [Cost and Loss Functions article](https://tilburgsciencehub.com/topics/analyze/machine-learning/supervised/ml_objective_functions/) before reading this article.

 ## Optimization
 In the context of machine learning and mathematics, optimization involves finding the best possible solution or configuration for a given problem.
 This often includes minimizing or maximizing an objective function by adjusting the parameters or variables of a model or system.
 Feel free to explore more by reading [this paper](https://coral.ise.lehigh.edu/frankecurtis/files/papers/BottCurtNoce18.pdf).
 In mathematics, various optimization algorithms exist.
 One of the most common methods, particularly in machine learning, is known as `Gradient Descent`(GD).

 ## Gradient descent algorithm in simple language

-Let's consider Equation 1 as our objective function we want to optimize to match a dataset comprising a single predictor (denoted as $x(i)$) and its corresponding target ($y(i)$).
-We want to determine the parameters that minimize the difference between the estimated values obtained from this function ($h_\theta(x)$) and the actual target values ($y(i)$).
-This optimization process involves minimizing the cost function, denoted as $J(\theta_0, \theta_1)$ in Equation 2, through the use of gradient descent.
+Imagine you're trying to predict house prices based on their sizes.
+You have a dataset with the sizes of houses $x(i)$ and their corresponding prices $y(i)$.
+You want to build a model that can accurately predict house prices based on their sizes.

-The GD algorithm begins by initializing $\theta_0$  and $\theta_1$ with random values.
-Subsequently, it iteratively takes small steps, adjusting these parameters until $J(\theta_0, \theta_1)$ converges to a minimum, which might be a local or global minimum.
-For a more comprehensive understanding, refer to the visual representation below.
+Equation 1 represents the hypothesis function $h_\theta(x)$, which predicts the house price ($y$) based on its size ($x$).
+In this case, $\theta_0$ is the intercept term (representing the base price of a house) and $\theta_1$ is the coefficient that represents how much the price of a house increases per unit increase in size.

 <div style="text-align: center;">
 {{<katex>}}